lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/006_OBSERVABLE.md

 ### Observable (Rxjs)
-1. Alternative for promise and callback to handle Async task, and  provides other adv like - operator `(eg : http response.json())`.
-Angular itself written with Observable and emrace develop to usei it.
+1. Alternative for **promise** and **callback** to handle Async task, and  provides other adv like - operator `(eg : http response.json())`.
+Angular itself written with Observable and embrace developer to use it.
-2. Obserable can be think of as packet of datasource emitted. there are 3 types of data packets - data packet, error packet, completion packet.
+2. Obserable can be think of as `packet of datasource` emitted. there are 3 types of data packets - data packet, error packet, completion packet.
 3. Example:
 - **router module** --> Activateroute.params.
-- **http request** -->  response comes as data packet/ or error could come, once reaponse received it gets completed.
+- **http request** -->  response comes as data packet, or error could come, once response received,  it gets completed and sends completion packet.
 - **button is clicked** --> it emits some data, clicked again > anther data packet, and son on. so it never get completed.
 - **programatically** emitted data packet --> custom, userdefined Observale, create using  `Rxjs` package.
 Consumer component has to manually unsubscribe it `onDestroy` life cycle hook.
  `note : Angular provides automatic cleanup for their oen Observable.`

-4. data packet emitted by observable > consumed by **subscriber** (observer).
+4. Data packet emitted by observable > consumed by **subscriber** (observer).
 ```
-subscribe method has 3 hooks o handle all 3 types of packets.
+subscribe method has 3 hooks to handle all 3 types of packets.

 .subscribe(
 (response) => {... handle data ... }